MegaAmoonguss/PyCube/README.md

 * Add more statistics
 * Add score comparison to WCA records (?)
 * Make means, standard deviations, and averages update on penaly or DNF
-* Make it so you can only penalize the most recent time?